 The screenshot shows the 'Load Balancing Virtual Server' configuration dialog.
+The top navigation bar includes Dashboard, Configuration (selected), Reporting, Documentation, and Downloads.
+The title is 'Load Balancing Virtual Server'.
 The 'Basic Settings' tab is selected.
 The 'Name' field contains 'vsrv-80'.
 The 'Protocol' dropdown is set to 'TCP'.
-The 'IP Address Type' dropdown is set to 'IP Address', and the 'IP Address' field contains '10 .
+The 'IP Address Type' dropdown is set to 'IP Address'.
+The 'IP Address' field contains '10 .
 63 .
 32 .
 60'.
 The 'Port' field contains '80'.
 At the bottom, there are 'OK' and 'Cancel' buttons.